-The newest camping addition down in the Margaret River region, Fair Harvest Permaculture has just launched their accommodation and it’s packed to the brim with environmentally friendly benefits.
-Fill bellies with home-grown meals, take a class in the yoga barn or just relax.
+While the Fair Harvest Permaculture farm has been running since 1995, it was only in the last couple of years that they added camping and glamping to the list of environmentally friendly things they do here.
+Fill your belly with home-grown meals, take a class in the yoga barn or just relax.
 They grow all their fruit, veg, honey and eggs for the on-site cafe, reuse all water on the farm and the composting toilets are pretty cool too.

 Blackwood National Park